Association football in New Zealand: National competitions

 The current national senior men's competition is the New Zealand National League which is a club based competition.
-The competition is contested by ten teams, with teams qualifying from their regional leagues.
-Four teams qualify from the Northern League, three qualify from the Central League, two qualify from the Southern League and the Wellington Phoenix Reserves are automatically given a spot each year.
+The competition is contested by eleven teams, with teams qualifying from their regional leagues.
+Four teams qualify from the Northern League, three qualify from the Central League, two qualify from the Southern League and the Auckland FC Reserves and Wellington Phoenix Reserves are automatically given a spot each year.
 The regional leagues runs from March through to September, with each league having a varying number of games.
 The Championship phase runs after the completion of the regional phase, with each team playing each other once, followed by a grand final.
-Each season, two clubs gain qualification to the OFC Champions League, the continental competition for the Oceania region.
+Each season, the grand final gains qualification to the OFC Champions League, the continental competition for the Oceania region.

 The originally national senior men's football competition was the National Soccer League.
 The NSL was founded in 1970 and consisted of club based teams qualifying from their regional leagues.
 The NSL ceased to exist after the 2003 season, being replaced by the ISPS Handa Premiership, a professional/semi-professional franchise league which ran from 2004 to 2021.

 The Women's National League was founded in 2004 and, unlike its male counterpart, the teams were run by the different regional federations.
 It has a brief hiatus in 2008 before returning in 2009 and including not only the regional federations but different team New Zealand Football Development teams run by New Zealand Football.
 In 2021, it went through another change, moving slowly to club based like the men's competition, starting with a Northern League where four club teams will qualify and play off with the regional federations representing Central, Capital, Mainland and Southern.

 The Chatham Cup is a national knockout competition in the style of England's FA Cup.
-It is the oldest competition, having been contested since 1923.
-It is open only to clubs from the regional winter competitions - Wellington Phoenix FC are not eligible to compete.
+It is the oldest national competition, having been contested since 1923.
+It is open to all clubs – Auckland FC and Wellington Phoenix FC are not eligible to compete, although their reserve teams can participate.
 The competition runs alongside the winter club seasons, beginning in April and usually concluding in September.

 The Kate Sheppard Cup is the women's national club based knockout competition that was first played in 1994.
 Originally called the Women's Knockout Cup, it changed its name to its current one in 2018.